-The Group incurred a loss of approximately RMB14,070,000 for the year ended 31 December 2014.
-Furthermore, there are pending litigations and winding up petitions against the Group, details of which are stated in note 31 to the consolidated financial statements.
+The Group incurred a loss of approximately RMB8,241,000 for the year ended 31 December 2015.
+Furthermore, there are pending litigations and winding up petitions in Hong Kong and Cayman Islands, details of which are stated in note 30 to the consolidated financial statements.
 These conditions indicate the existence of a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.
 Therefore, the Group may be unable to realise its assets and discharge its liabilities in the normal course of business.

 These consolidated financial statements have been prepared on a going concern basis.
-The validity of which are based on the ability of the Group to attain profitable and positive cash flow from operation in foreseeable future.
-In additions, the Directors consider based on the latest progress of the negotiation of settlement agreements in connection with the acquisition of Yield Rise and the legal advices on winding up petitions, these litigations ultimately will not have significant impact to the financial position of the Group.
-Accordingly, the Directors are of the opinion that it is appropriate to prepare the financial statements on a going concern basis.
+The validity of which are based on the Group's ability to attain profitable and positive cash flow from operation in foreseeable future.
+In additions, the Directors consider based on the latest progress of the negotiation of settlement agreements in connection with the acquisition of Yield Rise and the legal advices on winding up petition, these litigations ultimately will not have significant impact to the financial position of the Group.
+Accordingly, the directors are of the opinion that it is appropriate to prepare the financial statements on a going concern basis.
 Should the Group be unable to continue as a going concern, adjustments would have to be made to the financial statements to adjust the value of the Group's assets to their recoverable amounts, to provide for any further liabilities which might arise and to reclassify non-current assets as current assets.